 You will need to prepare a doggy "go-bag" before you take your dog for her c-section.
 This bag should include;

-- A basket or box to carry to the puppies' home afterward.
+- A basket or box to carry the puppies' home afterward

 What happens on the day of the surgery?

-When you take your dog to the vet’s office the staff will be ready to start and your dog will be taken in for surgery.
+When you take your dog to the vet’s office it's important to call ahead so that the staff will be ready to start as soon as you arrive, and your dog will be taken in for surgery right away.
 Once in the surgical suite, your dog will be given general anesthesia.
 Then the vets will start your dog’s c-section.

 After the puppies are resuscitated, the vet will remove the placentas, then begin taking care of the umbilical cords, they will take notes on each puppy as they are delivered, and treat any puppies that appear to have medical conditions.
 The puppies will be moved to an incubator or warming area for a short time.
 Once the puppies have all been cleared, you can take them home.